javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/06-function-object/article.md

 alert(user.sayBye.name); // sayBye
 ```

 There's no magic though.
 There are cases when there's no way to figure out the right name.
-In that case, the name property empty, like here:
+In that case, the name property is empty, like here:

 ```js
 // function created inside array